Ricardosgeral/relier/README.md

 So, those selections are kept and may be reused in the next test.
 - Note that the parameters in the *ini* file will not appear always in the same order!
 However, they will always appear in their respective sections.
-That is, for example, the parameter *interval* will always appear in section [settings].
+That is, for example, the parameter *interval* will always appear in section [settings], but may appear at any position inside that section.

 ## Data collection